kubegc/liteKube/docs/leader/usage.md

 # Simple start

-you can start leader simply by:
+Download leader, likuadm and kubectl, then you can start leader simply by:

 ```shell
 mv ./leader* leader && chmod +x ./leader && mv ./leader /usr/bin/